lohilabs/blog/Why Reactive Cocoa.md

 I had very little understanding of what the benefits might be when I began.
 What I hope to do here is provide some insight as to why (most of) our default style of programming makes things unnecessarily hard on us, and how RAC's Reactive style can improve things considerably.

 To start you should probably go read the article ["Inputs and Outputs"](http://blog.maybeapps.com/post/42894317939/input-and-output) by [Josh Aber](https://twitter.com/joshaber).
 It's an **extremely** well written article that I can only hope to supplement with a slightly different explanation.
-(Apologies for regurgitating a bit of what he's covered there.)
+(I'll be rehashing a bit of what he's covered there.)

 ##Inputs and Outputs
 So what does Josh mean when he says it's all Inputs and Outputs?
 The entirety of our job, the meat and potatoes of what we are doing when we build an app, is waiting for events to happen that provide some sort of information (inputs), and then acting on some combination of those inputs and generating some kind of output.
 Inputs come in all kinds.
 They provide us with varying levels and types of information: